What is West Coast Swing?

 The West Coast swing has been referred to as a “living dance” due to the fact that it is constantly evolving with contemporary music.
 In recent years, it has changed dramatically with musicality becoming more essential to the dance genre.
-It is one of the most innovative dance genres because it allows the dancer a lot of freedom of expression since it is based on two count rhythm units.
-It is unique as a dance genre due to its form of call and response between the lead and follow creating a dialogue between the dancers.
+In addition, it is one of the most innovative dance genres because it allows the dancer a lot of freedom of expression since it is based on two count rhythm units.
+Also, it is unique as a dance genre due to its form of call and response between the lead and follow creating a dialogue between the dancers.

 The West Coast Swing dance genre is one of the partner swing dance styles that originated from original swing dance, the Lindy Hop.
-The Lindy Hop developed in the mid-1920’s in Harlem, New York at the Savoy Ballroom during the Jazz Era.
-The jazz musicians inserted a swing beat, a type of syncopation, in the music and the dancers added this rhythm to their dancing.
+In fact, the Lindy Hop developed in the mid-1920’s in Harlem, New York at the Savoy Ballroom during the Jazz Era.
+Also, the jazz musicians inserted a swing beat, a type of syncopation, in the music and the dancers added this rhythm to their dancing.

 West Coast Swing Dance Festivals & Competitions

 (Brazilian Open 2014 – Diego Borges & Jessica Pacheco)